 The bills are piling up and the phone rings incessantly with rude and abusive collection agents.
 As the debts mount, you may have to make strategic decisions about which bills to pay and which to ignore.
 When you are already struggling to keep your head above water and provide for your family’s basic financial needs, the receipt of a notice that your wages are going to be garnished can make a financially difficult situation impossible.
 When a creditor is garnishing your wages, which are already insufficient to meet your family’s financial needs, it is crucial that you stop them from taking your wages.
+The Arizona wage garnishment attorneys at Stone Rose Law are here to help protect your finances.

 Generally, most creditors under Arizona law may garnish up to 25 percent of your net disposable income, but a court may reduce that amount to 15 percent.
 For most financial obligations, no more than 25 percent of your income can be garnished regardless of whether multiple creditors obtain wage assignment orders.
 If you are facing multiple wage garnishments, then the amount deducted will be divided between multiple creditors, or the 1st creditor will be paid 25 percent until the debt is paid in full before the next creditor that serves an attachment on your employer is paid.

-Certain types of wage garnishments can be even harsher including priority debts like wage assignments for child support or tax obligations. .
+Certain types of Arizona wage garnishments can be even harsher including priority debts like wage assignments for child support or tax obligations.
 Depending on your circumstances, child support obligations can result in a wage garnishment of your pay check of 50 percent or more.
-While specific types of financial obligations like child support or certain taxes may not be subject to discharge in a Chapter 7 discharge, the bankruptcy process may offer some relief with the temporary automatic stay which may stop them from taking your wages during the time it is in effect.
+While specific types of financial obligations like child support or certain taxes may not be subject to discharge in an Arizona Chapter 7 discharge, the bankruptcy process may offer some relief with the temporary automatic stay which may stop them from taking your wages during the time it is in effect.
 We may also be able to discharge certain tax obligations or arrange a Chapter 13 discharge that can make it easier to pay this type of obligation by stretching arrearages (i.e. past due amounts) out over a 3 or 5 year term of repayment.

 It is much easier to keep a creditor from taking your income by wage garnishment, than to recover money taken by a creditor pursuant to a wage garnishment.
 If you have received notice of intent to garnish your wages, you should immediately contact an experienced Arizona bankruptcy attorney to make them stop garnishing your wages.
 If you wait to seek legal advice and allow amounts to be deducted from your paychecks, you will probably not be able to recover the lost income that has already been taken.
 The sooner you seek legal assistance from an experienced Arizona bankruptcy law firm, the greater the chance you can protect valuable income that you need to support your family.